jgato/jgato/random_docs/ACM_and_RH_installations.md

 With all the requirements validated by the Assisted Service, and the host containing the 'openshift-installer', the installation can start.

 Later, the host will reboot.
 This time with a fully RHCOS installed, together with the different Openshift pieces.
+How this phase works is covered in this other document: [RHCOS boot process for a RHACM and Assisted Installer installation](https://github.com/jgato/jgato/blob/main/random_docs/RHCOS-boot-process-RHACM-AI.md)

 Once finished the installation, the Assisted Agent service finishes the work.
 It was running as a service and it will not do anything else.
 From that moment, there is no more communication between the Assisted Service and the Assisted Agent.